 Kiara Nirghin

-Kiara Nirghin is an award-winning Stanford AI technologist and author originally from South Africa.
-She won the Google Grand Prize for seminal research in AI algorithms for real-world applications.
-Since then she has been featured by TIME Magazine and Forbes on their Most Influential lists.
-She's also a Thiel Fellow, the youngest member of Google Impact Fund and a YC alum.
+Kiara Nirghin is an award-winning Stanford AI technologist and best-selling author.
+She won the Google Grand Prize for seminal research in AI algorithms.
+Since then, she has been featured by TIME Magazine and Forbes on their Most Influential lists.
+She is also a Thiel Fellow, the youngest board member of the Google Impact Fund, and a Y Combinator alum.
+At Stanford University, Kiara led foundational AI research at the Stanford Artificial Intelligence Laboratory (SAIL) as a Senior Researcher, and also served as an Instructor in the Computer Science Department.
+She is now an Advisor to the Stanford Institute for Human-Centered Artificial Intelligence (HAI).

 "The future is being built right now.
 We are living in an era of exponential change, where technology and bold thinking are reshaping what's possible in real time."